 1. For a Current File or Folder

 NOTE: To restore a previous version of a file or folder that a is still located in it's location.
-Not deletedThat's it,
+Not deleted.

-A) Right click on the file or folder.2.
-For a Deleted File or Folder
+A) Right click on the file or folder.

 B) Click on either Properties or Restore previous versions.
 (See screenshot below)